ajsb85/angular-rws/README.md

     onmessage
     onclose // At this point the WebSocket instance is dead.

-With a `ReconnectingWebSocket`, after an `onclose` event is called it will automatically attempt to reconnect.
+With a `$webSocket`, after an `onclose` event is called it will automatically attempt to reconnect.
 In addition, a connection is attempted repeatedly (with a small pause) until it succeeds.
 So the events you receive may look something more like:

     onopen
     onmessage
     onmessage
     onmessage
     onclose
-    // ReconnectingWebSocket attempts to reconnect
+    // Attempts to reconnect
     onopen
     onmessage
     onmessage
     onmessage
     onclose
-    // ReconnectingWebSocket attempts to reconnect
+    // Attempts to reconnect
     onopen
     onmessage
     onmessage